bateman/dblp-search-ext/README.md

 **Firefox**

-1. Open Firefox and navigate to about:debugging.
+1. Open Firefox and navigate to `about:debugging`.

-2. Click "This Firefox" and then "Load Temporary Add-on...".
+2. Click "This Firefox" and "Load Temporary Add-on...".

 3. Navigate to the `build/firefox` directory in your project folder and select it.